Wyndham-Forest-HOA/Wyndham-Forest-HOA/documents/Declaration of Covenants Conditions and Restrictions/Text.md

 (a) Immediately after damage or destruction by fire or other casualty to all or any part of the Properties covered by insurance written in the name of the Association, the Board of Directors or its duly authorized agent shall provide with the 'filing and adjustment of all claims arising under such insurance and obtain reliable and detailed estimates of the cost of repair or reconstruction of the damaged or destroyed Properties.

-(b) Any damage or destruction to the Common Area shall be repaired or reconstructed unless the-Voting Members representing at least seventy-five (75%) of the total Class "A" vote of the Association decide within sixty (60) days after the casualty not to repair or reconstruct.
+(b) Any damage or destruction to the Common Area shall be repaired or reconstructed unless at least seventy-five percent (75%) of the total Class "A" Members of the Association vote to decide within sixty (60) days after the casualty not to repair or reconstruct.
+Section modified in [Amendment 3/29/2003](https://github.com/Wyndham-Forest-HOA/Wyndham-Forest-HOA/compare/Original-Governing-Docs...CCR-Amendment-2003).

-No Mortgages shall have the right to participate in the determination of whether the damage or destruction to Common Area or common property of a Neighborhood Association shall be repaired or reconstructed.

 (c) In the event that it should be determined in the manner described above that the damage or destruction to the Common Area or to the common property of any Neighborhood Association shall not be repaired or reconstructed and no alternati improvements are authorized, then the affected portion of the Properties shall be cleared of all debris and ruins and maintained by the Association, or the Neighborhood Association, as applicable, in a neat and attractive, landscaped condition consistent with the Community-Wide Standard.

 #### Section 4.
 Repair and Reconstruction
-If the damage or destruction to the Common Area or to the common property of a Neighborhood Association for which insurance proceeds are paid is to be repaired or reconstructed, and such proceeds are not sufficient to defray the cost thereof, the Board of Directors shall, without the necessity of a vote of the Voting Members, levy a special assessment against those Owners of Units responsible for the premiums for the applicable insurance coverage under Section 1 of this Article.
+If the damage or destruction to the Common Area for which insurance proceeds are paid is to be repaired or reconstructed, and such proceeds are not sufficient to defray the cost thereof, the Board of Directors shall, without the necessity of a vote of the Members, levy a special assessment against those Owners of Units responsible for the premiums for the applicable insurance coverage under Section 1 of this Article.
 Additional assessments may be made in like manner at any time during or following the completion of any repair or reconstruction.
+Section modified in [Amendment 3/29/2003](https://github.com/Wyndham-Forest-HOA/Wyndham-Forest-HOA/compare/Original-Governing-Docs...CCR-Amendment-2003).

 ### ARTICLE VII NO PARTITION
 Except as is permitted. in the Declaration or amendments thereto, there shall be no judicial partition of the Common Area or any part thereof, nor shall any Person acquiring any interest in the Properties or any part thereof seek any judicial partition unless the Properties have been removed from the provisions of this Declaration.
 This Article shall not be construed to prohibit the Board of Directors from acquiring and disposing‘ of tangible personal property nor from acquiring title to real property which may or may not be subject to this Declaration.